inukshukdeveloper/GPXParserPodTest/README.md

 **Installing the Parser**

-The parser is available as a cocoa pod so to install, first install cocoa pods and then add the following to Podfile:
+The parser is available as a cocoa pod, so to install, first install cocoa pods and then add the following to Podfile:

 pod &#39;GPXXMLParser&#39;